Supporting healthcare societies and organisations

 Ashoka Fellows remain the core of our community, and their insights show us how the world is moving and what is needed next.
 Ashoka’s mission has evolved beyond catalyzing individual entrepreneurs to enabling an “everyone a changemaker” world.
 This means equipping more people – including young people – with the skillset and a connection to purpose so that they can contribute ideas and effectively solve problems at whatever scale is needed in their family, community, city, workplace, field, industry, country.

-The training center for lactation and breast-feeding was established in 1994 in cooperation with Leipzig University for Women and offers qualified service in the medical care and advisory sector.
+The Institute for lactation education and family centered neonatal staff development has been established in 1994 in cooperation with Leipzig University Maternity and Pediatric hospital and offers training to optimise staff ability to individualise developmental supportive care for at risk neonates and their families as well as qualified service in the medical care and advisory sector.

 Developmental support for families with preterm infants or newborns with illnesses

-We offer comprehensive training courses for people professionally involved with preterm infants or newborn infants with illnesses and their families.
-The 16-day training consists of five complementary modules which can also be assigned individually.
+We offer comprehensive training courses for people professionally involved with preterm infants or sick newborns and their families.
+The 18-day training consists of six complementary modules, which can also be assigned individually.
 Participants are thus prepared for their practical and consultancy work in hospitals and private practice.
+A final certificate is issued after participating in all six modules and writing a thesis.

 view more (German)